Competencies

 How much does a loose brace cost?

-The cost of loose bra ces depends on various factors and can vary depending on the type of braces and the extent of the treatment.
-Loose braces are often used as an orthodontic measure to correct misaligned teeth or to stabilize teeth in their new position after orthodontic treatment.
+The cost of removable braces depends on various factors and can vary depending on the type of braces and the scope of treatment.
+Removable braces are often used as an orthodontic measure to correct misaligned teeth or to stabilize the teeth in their new position following orthodontic treatment.

-The exact costs also depend on the region and the orthodontist who carries out the treatment.
+The exact costs also depend on the region and the orthodontist performing the treatment.
 It is important to discuss the costs with the orthodontist in advance and to find out about the possibilities of having the costs covered by health insurance.
-In some cases, the costs may be covered by health insurance if the treatment is medically necessary.

 Which is better loose or fixed braces?